-I am currently seeking representation for the manuscripts of my two as-yet unpublished contemporary fiction novels and am editing the manuscript for my historical fiction novel, The Taste of Red Dust.
+I have written two as-yet unpublished contemporary fiction novel manuscripts and am editing the manuscript for my historical fiction novel, The Taste of Red Dust.

 The Taste of Red Dust